upbound/docs/content/reference/lifecycle.md

 Upbound releases Official providers monthly.

 Upbound provides support and patch maintenance for the last 12 months of Official Provider releases.
-The list of Official Providers is here: [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).
+You can find the list of Official Providers in the [Upbound Marketplace](https://marketplace.upbound.io/providers?tier=official).

 ## Pre-Releases